mockito/shipkit/README.md

 ## True North Star

-The goal of the Mockito Release Tools project is to provide easy-to-setup Continuous Delivery tooling.
+The goal of the Shipkit project is to provide easy-to-setup Continuous Delivery tooling.
 We would like other teams to take advantage of rapid development, frictionless releases and semantic versioning just like [we do it in Mockito](https://github.com/mockito/mockito/wiki/Continuous-Delivery-Overview).
 We plan to make Shipkit generic and neatly documented.
 It will be a set of libraries and Gradle plugins that greatly simplify enabling Continuous Delivery for Java libraries.

 We already use this project to drive [Continuous Delivery](https://github.com/mockito/mockito/wiki/Continuous-Delivery-Overview) of Mockito Java library and automatically publish new versions to